ryanguill/watney/dev-help.md

 That may have seemed complicated, but really shouldn't take more than a few minutes.

+# Updating

+Whether you intend to contribute back to watney or not, you probably want to stay up to date with its progress.
+Doing so with git is relatively simple, but does require a few extra steps.
+You want to create a remote called "upstream" that you will be able to pull changes from.
+You absolutely need to do this if you intend to contribute to watney.
+A quick guide:

+From your git command line, do the following

+`git remote add upstream https://github.com/ryanguill/watney.git`

+Then anytime you want to make sure you are up to date, do:

+`git pull --rebase upstream master`

+This will get you up to date, then you can branch from here.
+If you want to submit a pull request with your changes, commit your changes to your origin, which is your github fork.
+Then you can use the github interface to create the pull request (also called a PR).
+You will always want to target the master branch in the watney repo.

 ## Style and Quality

 Try and match style of the plugin you are in - if you are the one writing the plugin, feel free to use your own style - within the style guidelines set up.